syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

 ## Select/Unselect elements using program

-The server-side methods `Select` and `ClearSelection` help to select or clear the selection of the elements at runtime.
+The `Select` and `ClearSelection` methods help to select or clear the selection of the elements at runtime.

 Get the current selected items from the `Nodes` and `Connectors` collection of the `SelectionSettings` property of the diagram model.

 ## Select entire elements in diagram programmatically

-The server-side method `SelectAll` used to select all the elements such as nodes/connectors in the diagram.
+The `SelectAll` method used to select all the elements such as nodes/connectors in the diagram.
 Refer to the following link which shows how to use `SelectAll` method on the diagram.

 ## Drag